 Low Flow Toilet.
 Did you know that Calgarians can apply for a rebate from the city of Calgary if they replace an old 13L (or more) toilet with a new energy efficient one?
 It’s true!
 Low flow toilets use a maximum of 6L of water with each flush.
 In some provinces, such as Ontario, it’s actually required that your toilet doesn’t use more than 6L of water.
 However, there are even more low-flow options.
 New toilets are even more efficient; some use only 4.8L with each flush, and dual flush toilets let you control how much water you use.
 This means you can save even more water when flushing liquid wastes.
 Fortunately, a toilet’s ability to remove bulk waste has a lot more to do with design than the amount of water going through it.
 Even if a toilet is low flow, as long as it has a high clog resistance, you shouldn’t be reaching for your plunger more frequently.

-Whether you want to lower your water bill, your impact on the environment, or both, using high efficiency options for your shower, toilet, dishwashers, washing machine, and more is the best way to go.
+Whether you want to lower your water bill, your impact on the environment, or both, using high efficiency options like a low-flow shower head, toilet, dishwashers, washing machine, and more is the best way to go.
 If you are interested in what options are available to you or have any questions about your plumbing, call Plumbing Paramedics today (403) 452 – 2911, or visit our website at plumbingparamedics.ca